-For three decades, the IHS has served as a leader in the fight against the diabetes epidemic in AI/AN communities, earning national and international recognition for diabetes quality improvement.
+For three decades, the IHS has served as a leader in the fight against the diabetes epidemic in American Indian and Alaska Native communities, earning national and international recognition for diabetes quality improvement.
 Major accomplishments include developing monitoring systems of diabetes clinical care, such as the annual IHS Diabetes Care and Outcomes Audit, and creating diabetes surveillance systems for tracking diabetes prevalence and complications.

 The IHS Division of Diabetes Treatment and Prevention (DDTP) has also developed and mobilized an extensive network to conduct diabetes treatment and prevention programs and activities throughout the Indian health system.
 Given the limited resources available for diabetes care, the IHS focuses on applying scientifically proven methods to prevent the onset of diabetes and costly diabetes-related complications such as cardiovascular, eye, nerve, and kidney disease.

-The National Indian Council on Aging is committed to assisting American Indian and Alaska Native Elders prevent or effectively manage diabetes through technical assistance, training, materials, and information.
-Please see the related web pages on our site for more help.
+The National Indian Council on Aging is committed to assisting American Indian and Alaska Native elders prevent or effectively manage diabetes through technical assistance, training, materials and information.

 What is Diabetes?